Telepizza

 Telepizza ([teleˈpitsa]) is a Spanish multinational pizza restaurant chain.
 As of 2017 it is the largest pizza chain not originating in North America by number of stores.

 Telepizza was founded as "Pizza Phone" in 1987 by Leopoldo Fernández Pujals, a Cuban-born American businessman, in Madrid's El Pilar neighbourhood.
 By 1995 it had 200 locations in Spain with a 52% market share.

 The company had factories in the Spanish cities of Guadalajara, Barcelona, Móstoles, and Alcobendas, but those were later sold and all production was moved to a factory in Daganzo de Arriba, Madrid.
 The pizza base is distributed from the factories to the different stores.

+Leopoldo Fernández was forced to pawn his house, take out loans, and even endure a October 1995 "board coup" orchestrated by his brother Eduardo and other minority shareholders, which led to his removal as chairman.
+By late June 1996, he returned to lead Telepizza with the backing of BBVA, then the company’s third-largest shareholder.

+On November 13, 1996, the company went public, becoming the first in its sector to list on the Spanish stock exchange.
+At the time, Telepizza was the leader in home-delivered pizza, with 233 outlets in Spain and a presence in Andorra, Portugal, Poland, Cuba, Chile, Mexico, Guatemala, El Salvador, Morocco, and Iran.

+Throughout 1999, Leopoldo Fernández gradually sold his stake in the company, triggering a cumulative 44.64% decline in shares.
+On October 22, he sold his remaining 30.25% stake (over 10 million shares) off-market at a 15% discount, pocketing 50 billion pesetas.
+Hours earlier, trading was suspended by the National Securities Market Commission (CNMV) due to a leaked announcement.